Fundamentals of Enumerations

 An Enumerated Property

-Remember that an enumeration is primarily an integral group of value.
+Remember that an enumeration is primarily an integral group of values.
 This means that a property of type Enum follows the same rules as a property for an integer.
 Of course, before creating the property, you should decide what enumeration you will use.
 You can create the enumeration in the same class module that will use the property.
 You can then create the property.

 Practical Learning: Creating and Using an Enumerated Property